diaspd/Plant-Manager/README.md

 <br> </br>

-To run, just give "npm i" or "yarn add nodemon -D" (if you have not installed the node) then just give an "expo-start", and on another console you start the "fake" api by placing your ip and dps just enjoy !!
+To run, just give "npm i" or "yarn add nodemon -D" (if you have not installed the node) then just give an "expo-start", and on another console you start the "fake" api by placing your ip and after it just enjoy !!